Bwc9876/WCPCI/README.md

 ## Dev Setup

 1. `nix develop`
-2. `cargo sqlx database setup`
+2. `just setup`
-3. Copy `.dev.env.template` and make a `.dev.env` file with the correct values for your local setup
+3. Fill `.dev.env` file with the correct values for your setup
-4. `cargo run`
+4. `just dev`

+This will start mprocs with two commands running:

+- `pnpm watch`: Will watch for changes in the frontend and rebuild the frontend on changes
+- `cargo run`: Will start the backend server

+Once run connect to `http://localhost:8000` to see the frontend

+## Production Setup

+--TODO